Chart Color Schemes

 Morayfield - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Morayfield - East's population was around 13,405 as of August 2025, according to AreaSearch's analysis.
-This figure reflects a growth of 2,327 people since the 2021 Census, which reported a population of 11,078.
-The increase is inferred from the estimated resident population of 13,292 in June 2024 and an additional 340 validated new addresses since the Census date.
-This results in a population density ratio of 1,573 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Morayfield - East's growth rate of 21.0% since the 2021 census exceeded both the national average (8.6%) and state averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 72.0% of overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive contributors.
+Morayfield - East's population was approximately 13,653 as of November 2025.
+This figure represents an increase of 2,575 people from the 2021 Census, which recorded a population of 11,078.
+The growth is inferred from ABS data showing an estimated resident population of 13,292 in June 2024 and an additional 432 validated new addresses since the Census date.
+This results in a population density ratio of 1,602 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Morayfield - East's growth rate of 23.2% since the 2021 census exceeds both the national average (8.9%) and the state average, indicating it as a growth leader in the region.
+Interstate migration contributed approximately 72.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
-Future population trends indicate a significant increase in the top quartile of national statistical areas, with Morayfield - East expected to expand by 3,798 persons to reach 2041, recording a total gain of 27.5% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data, and Queensland State Government's SA2 area projections for years post-2032, released in 2023 and based on 2021 data.
+Future population trends forecast a significant increase in the top quartile of national statistical areas, with Morayfield - East expected to expand by 3,798 persons to 2041, reflecting a gain of 25.2% over the 17-year period.

 Frequently Asked Questions - Population